sde-coursepack/sde-coursepack.github.io/modules/construction/_posts/2022-02-10-Example-Gradle-With-Poi.md

 we want for reading Excel files are:

 * `org.apache.poi.ss` - Library for reading and writing an abstract SpreadSheet
-* `org.apache.poi.xssf` - Library for reading and writing a `.xlsx`, or Excel 2007 and later, spreadsheet.
+* `org.apache.poi.xssf` - Library for reading and writing an `.xlsx`, or Excel 2007 and later, spreadsheet.

 XSSF stands for "XML Spreadsheet Format" because the file format is XML based.
 There is also a library for reading from